-frequencyType is a character that specify whether we are using absolute or relatives frequecies and can take tree values depending on frequencyDependentFitness.
+frequencyType frequencyType is a character that specify whether we are using absolute or relatives frequecies and can take tree values depending on frequencyDependentFitness.
 Use "abs", for absolute frequencies, or "rel", for relative ones.
 Remember that you must to use "f" for relative frequency and "n" for absolute in genoFitness.

 Set to NA for non-frequency-dependent fitness.

-allFitnessEffects is used for extremely flexible specification of fitness and mutator effects, including posets, XOR relationships, synthetic mortality and synthetic viability, arbitrary forms of epistatis, arbitrary forms of order effects, etc. allFitnessEffects produce the output necessary to pass to the C++ code the fitness/mutator specifications to run simulations.
+which we assume that death is not specified by the user in genotFitness.
+If allFitnessEffects is used for extremely flexible specification of fitness and mutator effects, including posets, XOR relationships, synthetic mortality and synthetic viability, arbitrary forms of epistatis, arbitrary forms of order effects, etc. allFitnessEffects produce the output necessary to pass to the C++ code the fitness/mutator specifications to run simulations.
 Please, see the vignette for detailed and commented examples.